jm4R/type_tuple/README.md

 Then we declare the tuple itself.
 The `explicit_tuple` is a variadic template, but – unlike `std::tuple` all types have to be unique.
 What for?
 We can see the answer when we see the tuple usage.
 The constructor arguments are binded by a type, not by an order.

-This means that all of following statementst are the same:
+This means that all of following statements are the same:

 ```c++
 db_options options{auto_commit{false}, cache_size{500}, use_cache{true}};